Kentucky gov suffers legal defeat in combating COVID surge

 Republican lawmakers said the new laws were meant to put checks on what they viewed as Beshear’s overreach in ordering a series of restrictions to combat the virus’s spread.
 The governor maintained the steps he took to limit activity during the pandemic have saved lives.

 The governor lifted most of his pandemic restrictions in June.
-But with COVID-19 cases spiking due to the delta variant, he signed a recent executive order imposing an indoor mask mandate in K-12 schools, child care and pre-kindergarten programs across Kentucky.
+But with COVID-19 cases and hospitalizations rising, he signed a recent executive order imposing an indoor mask mandate in K-12 schools, child care and pre-kindergarten programs across Kentucky.

+The governor’s spokesperson on Saturday pointed to the far-reaching impact of having Kentucky’s pandemic-related state of emergency dissolved.

+“It either eliminates or puts at risk large amounts of funding, steps we have taken to increase our health care capacity, expanded meals for children and families, measures to fight COVID-19 in long-term care facilities, worker’s compensation for front-line workers who contract COVID-19 as well as the ability to fight price gouging,” Staley said.
+“It will further prevent the governor from taking additional steps such as a general mask mandate.”

 Last year, the state Supreme Court upheld the governor’s authority to issue coronavirus-related restrictions on businesses and individuals to try to contain the spread of COVID-19.
 The legislature responded by passing the new laws this year.